Amos47/2400/Chapter_1.md

 Ratio data in NOIR corresponds to Hierarchical data in LATCH.

-### LATCH Taxonomy
+### LATCH taxonomy

-All data can be categorised according to one of the LATCH descriptors.
-Note the relationship to the more technical NOIR categories.
+Just as in NOIR, all data can be categorised according to one of the LATCH descriptors.
+Table XYZ shows the correspondance between NOIR and LATCH.
+NOIR is more technical that LATCH, but any data that are measurable can be expressed on one or both taxonomies.

 **Table XYZ.
 Comparing measurement taxonomies**